iMissile/Self.Writing/Notes/python_lang.md

 # convert to Python script with percent format
 jupytext --to py:percent notebook.ipynb
 ```
+You can
+ * pair a notebook with `jupytext --set-formats ipynb,py:percent notebook.ipynb`
+ * synchronize the paired files with `jupytext --sync notebook.py` (the inputs are loaded from the most recent paired file)
+ * convert a notebook in one format to another with `jupytext --to ipynb notebook.py` (use -o if you want a specific output file)
+ * pipe a notebook to a linter with e.g. `jupytext --pipe black notebook.ipynb`

 # 29.06.2023
 - [How to Write Clean Codes by Using Pipe Operations in Python?](https://www.turing.com/kb/write-clean-codes-by-using-pipe-operations-in-python)